clef-initiative/clef2026.github.io/content/calls/submitting.md

 CLEF 2026 features multiple kinds of submissions:
 - **Conference Papers**, peer-reviewed articles published in the Springer Lecture Notes in Computer Science (LNCS) series.
-- **Labs Working Notes**, peer-reviewed reports describing the experiments carried out during the CLEF evaluation campaigns, published in digital form in the CEUR-WS Proceedings.
+- **Lab Working Notes**, peer-reviewed reports describing the experiments carried out during the CLEF evaluation campaigns, published in digital form in the CEUR-WS Proceedings.
 - **Task Overview Papers**, submitted by task organizers describing data, teams, and results of their task, published in digital form in the CEUR-WS Proceedings.
 - **Condensed Lab Overviews**, condensed lab/workshop overviews submitted by lab organizers describing the lab/workshop as a whole, published in the Springer LNCS series.